WandererGuy/Ethnic-Minority-Machine-Translation/README.md

-# usage: translate between any 2 language using OpenNMT with little customized tokenizer
+# usage: translate between any 2 language using OpenNMT with sentencepiece tokenizer
 target: Vietnamese<br>
 source: Khmer <br>
 with result: <br>